ASME Section IX - Welding Codes and Metallurgy

 Who Should Attend

 Inspectors, welders, welding supervisors, quality control personnel, technologists, and engineers involved with new welding procedure and welder qualifications for new fabrication, repairs, maintenance, and inspection for pressure vessel or piping.
-This course is also designed to assist ABSA Welding Examiner, Pressure Equipment Inspector and CSA W178.2 exam candidates, although it is not a prerequisite that you be an exam candidate.
+This course is also designed to assist preparing exam candidates for Alberta Welding Examiner (Papers 2 and 4) and CSA W47.1 Welding Engineer certifications.

 CSA W47.1 Welding Engineers:

-- 2. ASME Section IX - Welding Codes and Metallurgy Course
+- ASME Section IX - Welding Codes and Metallurgy (this course), and

-Each participant will receive a digital CASTI Certificate of Completion with 32 Professional Development Hours (PDHs) for attending all 4 days of the classroom training.
+Each participant will receive a digital CASTI Certificate of Completion with 32 Professional Development Hours (PDHs) for attending all 4 days of the training course.